smakonin/eco-vis/README.md

 -------------
 The **eco-vis** project is a number of graphic canvases with a common framework to visualize consumption data.
 This area of research is usually labelled as informative displays, ambient displays, and/or eco-feedback.

-For more infomation on this project pealse read the **ecovis_paper.pdf** file in this project's dirtectory. he most up-to-date source code can always be found on GitHub at: [https://github.com/smakonin/eco-vis/].
+For more infomation on this project pealse read the [https://raw.github.com/smakonin/APMR/master/ecovis_paper.pdf](ecovis_paper.pdf) file in this project's dirtectory. he most up-to-date source code can always be found on GitHub at: https://github.com/smakonin/eco-vis/.

 To add canvases and/or to compile EoC you need to have a Processing 1.5.1 installed on your computer.
-You can download Proccesing from: [http://processing.org/].
+You can download Proccesing from: http://processing.org/.

 If you use eco-vis for All (or most) of these canvases have been optimozed for 1920x1200 (16:10, fullscreen)  displays.